Harinath234/three-tier-project-terraform/README.md

 - Proxy allows HTTP (80) and SSH (22) from Internet
 - App allows traffic only from Proxy Security Group
-- RDS allows MySQL (3306) only from App Security Group
 - RDS is not publicly accessible

 ---